An in-depth look at the UK TV program performances

 Electric Light Orchestra

 This is a mimed performance with ELO sound man, Rick Pannell, again miming cello due to Colin Walker recently leaving the band.
-The episode survives and this performance can be seen HERE.

 November 1, 1973